 14 May 2010

-After setting off reasonable early, we head of for Stephens pass.
+After setting off reasonably early, we headed for Stephens Pass.
 After making a left down 202, instead of a right down 203, we nearly head off onto the Interstate.
 Luckily we were able to turn around before the on ramp, and we back pack to the 203.

 We make it to Wallace Falls State Park at Gold Bar, and camp out for the night.